 The Coalition Government took action to protect 35,000 owner operator truck drivers by abolishing the (so called) Road Safety Remuneration Tribunal, established by Bill Shorten, which was threatening to drive them out of business.

 PROTECTING VOLUNTEER FIREFIGHTERS

-We also protected 60,000 Country Fire Authority volunteer firefighters from a hostile union takeover.
+In 2016, we introduced legislation to protect 60,000 Country Fire Authority volunteer firefighters from a hostile union takeover.